 Combination pH Electrodes

-The potential of the reference portion is produced by the internal element in contact with the reference fill solution.
-This potential is always constant.
-In summary, the measuring electrode delivers a varying voltage and the reference electrode delivers a constant voltage to the meter.
+In a combination pH electrode, which is the most widely used variety of electrode, the pH-measuring electrode and the reference are housed in one body.
+The potential generated at the junction site of the measuring portion is due to the free hydrogen ions present in a particular solution.
+The potential of the reference portion is produced by the internal element in contact with the reference fill solution – and this potential is always constant.
+With a combination pH electrode, the measuring electrode delivers a varying voltage, and the reference electrode delivers a constant voltage to the meter.
 The voltage signal produced by the pH electrode is a very small, high impedance signal.
 The input impedance requires that it be interfaced only with equipment with high impedance circuits.
-The input impedance required is greater than 1013 ohms.
-This is the reason pH electrodes do not interface directly with all equipment.
+The input impedance required is greater than 1013 ohms – which is why pH electrodes do not interface directly with all equipment.

 Combination pH electrodes are available in a variety of styles for both laboratory and industrial applications.
 All are composed of a glass and are therefore subject to breakage.
 Electrodes are designed to measure mostly aqueous media.
 They are not designed to be used in solvents, such as CC14, which do not have any free hydrogen ions.